OSE GDAŃSK 2026

 • Financing of RES projects – are long-term PPA agreements an alternative to support schemes.

-• Renewable energy contracting models.
+• Nuclear energy contracting models.

 • Market for new energy services for the RES sector.